 Peer Mentor Program

-At this workshop, twelve high school students from the Corvallis and Philomath areas learn about ecosystem concepts, environmental education, and how to teach lessons to dual-immersion (Spanish-English) third-grade students.
+At this workshop, 12-20 high school students from the Corvallis and Philomath areas learn about ecosystem concepts, environmental education, and how to teach lessons to dual-immersion (Spanish-English) third-grade students.

-First, students participate in the environmental lessons themselves, conducting hands-on study of plants, insects, terrestrial insects, and aquatic invertebrates.
-Next, students practice teaching these different stations, in English and Spanish, and give and receive peer feedback.
+First, students participate in the environmental lessons themselves, conducting hands-on study of plants, birds, terrestrial insects, and aquatic macroinvertebrates.
+Next, students practice teaching these different stations, in English and Spanish, to each other and give and receive peer feedback.
 On the third day, students take a guided canoe trip on the Willamette River in order to observe river issues and watershed health.

 During the school year, these peer mentors assist in the third-grade classroom lessons and teach the environmental lessons for the Bald Hill Farm spring field trips.

 For a review of the 2019 workshop, check out this blog post.